Oregon CAM Reconciliation Compliance Guide for Landlords

 Key Takeaway for Landlords

-Oregon's no-sales-tax environment lowers the cost of maintenance and repairs passed through CAM.
-Measure 50's 3% assessment cap means taxable values often lag market values significantly — new construction or major improvements may trigger reassessment to current market value.
+Oregon's no-sales-tax environment lowers maintenance and repair costs in CAM.
+Measure 50's 3% assessment cap means taxable values often lag market values.
+New construction or major improvements may trigger reassessment to current market value.

 Reconciliation Timing Requirements